Promoting biodiversity and climate protection through improved wetlands management

 Title: Wetlands Management for Biodiversity and Climate Protection

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Lead executing agency: Ministry of Environment, Forest and Climate Change (MoEFCC)

-Overall term: 2018 to 2022
+Overall term: 2018 to 2023

-There are over 750,000 wetlands in India which are spread over 152,600 square kilometres.
-Distributed across ten bio-geographic zones; from the Trans-Himalayas to the Indian Islands, these wetlands exhibit an enormous diversity and support a variety of ecosystem services like freshwater provision, food, fibre and fuels, groundwater recharge and purification, pollution abatement, flood mitigation, erosion control and carbon sequestration.
-They also provide cultural, and recreational benefits.
+There are over 750,000 wetlands in India, spread over 152,600 square kilometres across ten bio-geographic zones.
+They exhibit enormous diversity and support a variety of ecosystem services which make them an integral component of biodiversity conservation, water and food security as well as climate protection.
+In addition, they also provide cultural and recreational benefits.
 Wetlands directly and indirectly support the livelihoods of millions of Indians.
-In India, 27 wetlands of international importance have been designated under the Ramsar Convention.
+In India, 75 wetlands of international importance have been designated under the Ramsar Convention.

 Many wetlands are threatened by reclamation and degradation through drainage and landfill, pollution, hydrological alteration, over-exploitation and climate change, resulting in loss of biodiversity and disruption in ecosystem benefits to the society.

 The ecosystem-based integrated management of wetlands of international importance (Ramsar sites) is enhanced through building of capacity and networks in India.